 The additional fee is linked to the increased status, career prospects and earnings potential that are associated with gaining Professional Registration.
 Attaining postnominals is more than just a standard qualification and are a way of demonstrating your ability to engage with your personal development as well as an organisation and the wider sector.

 If you are retired, unwaged or earning less than £12,000 a year, then you will be eligible for the concession bands in the Member and Registered Professional categories.
+Generally speaking this will include those who are on a career break for things such as maternity leave, shared parental leave, adoption leave, long term sickness.

 If you are interested in the Leaders’ Network enhancement then the concession applies if you are retired, unwaged or earning less than £20,000 a year.